-After our learning game, my original plan was to ship off two Mighty Armies armies to the Philippines, so that unknown member and a friend could begin playing on their own.
+After our learning game, my original plan was to ship off two Mighty Armies armies to the Philippines, so that Editor Julia and a friend could begin playing on their own.
 However, Julia wanted more practice games, so we came up with a compromise: The TMP Dwarf army is a double army (two boxes).
 So half the army is now on its way to the Philippines, while the other half remains at TMP New York for gaming via videochat.

 Julia used the Four Enemies campaign system to start a campaign.
 Her Land of Sunshine Dwarves would be defending against an invasion by the Orcs of Ohuger's Land.
 On the edge of a woodlands, her Dwarves (35 points) would meet an Orc army (30 points).